vasudev-gm/regtweaks/Known Windows 10 problems.md

 * Now you are on Windows Build 1903 18362 or 1909 Build 18363 without the need to "upgrade" Windows 10.

+Microsoft officially released KB4509452 as SSU and KB4508451 in order to allow people to make the switch from Slow-Ring to the Final Build.
+The above mentioned workaround is not needed, after installing the KB's you get Windows 10 Build 1909 (18362.10024), which is as time of writing the latest Windows 10 1909 version.

 ## Acknowledgments and References

 * [Intel ZombieLoad](https://zombieloadattack.com/)